troycarlson/rules_js/gazelle/README.md

 See https://github.com/bazelbuild/bazel-gazelle#directives
 for some general directives that may be useful.
-In particular, the `resolve` directive is language-specific and can be used with Python.
+In particular, the `resolve` directive is language-specific and can be used with TypeScript.
 Examples of these directives in use can be found in the /gazelle/tests folder in the aspect-build/rules_js repo.